Search blog

 |

-Below is a high-quality sample for IELTS Writing Task 2 on the topic of how most countries improve the standard of living through economic development, crafted by Minh Nhật, a Marker Leader at PREP.
+Below is a high-quality sample essay for IELTS Writing Task 2 Most countries improve the standard of living through economic development, crafted by Nhat Pham, a Marker Leader at PREP.
 Be sure to check it out!

 Economic development has undoubtedly improved the standard of living in many countries, yet it is often claimed to cause the erosion of certain social values.
 In my opinion, while there are notable advantages to this situation, they are outweighed by the drawbacks.